Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 seems that does not give us a lot of information.

-So let's visit the web the port
+So let's visit the the port 80 which is a page.

 After testing each of the attacks SSRF,SQLI,PATHtraversal I did not find anything relevant, on the other hand we are able to search for possible routes using gobuster for example